Gowit1412/KowitTool/README.md

 This software is intended for educational, development, testing, and device management purposes.

-The developer is not responsible for any damage, data loss, device malfunction, or misuse resulting from the use of this software.
+The developer is not responsible for any damage, data loss, device malfunction, account issues, or misuse resulting from the use of this software.

 Use at your own risk.

+---

+## License

+This project is provided as-is without warranty of any kind.